AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 The recommended data schema is for the experiment data to be in an [Object array](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/fields/array.html?lang=en) that contains the experiment and variant data in two separate dimensions.
 Both dimensions need to be in a **single** object array.
 If you have your experiment data in a single dimension with experiment and variant data in a delimited string, you can use the [substring](/help/data-views/component-settings/substring.md) setting in data views to split them into two for use in the panel.

-After your experiment data has been [ingested](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html) into Adobe Experience Platform, [create a connection in CJA](/help/connections/create-connection.md) to one or more experiment dataset/s.
+After your experiment data has been [ingested](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html) into Adobe Experience Platform, [create a connection in Customer Journey Analytics](/help/connections/create-connection.md) to one or more experiment dataset/s.

 ## Step 2: Add context labels in data views {#contect-labels}

-In CJA data views settings, admins can add [context labels](/help/data-views/component-settings/overview.md) to a dimension or metric and CJA services like [!UICONTROL Experimentation] panel can use these labels for their purposes.
+In Customer Journey Analytics data views settings, admins can add [context labels](/help/data-views/component-settings/overview.md) to a dimension or metric and Customer Journey Analytics services like [!UICONTROL Experimentation] panel can use these labels for their purposes.
 Two pre-defined labels are used for the Experimentation panel:

 * [!UICONTROL Experimentation Experiment]
 * [!UICONTROL Experimentation Variant]